Zalmoxis: Zalmoxian religion

 The "Zalmoxian religion" is the subject of a scholarly debate that has continued since the beginning of the 20th century.
-According to some scholars, such as Vasile Pârvan, Jean Coman, R. Pettazzon, E. Rohde and Sorin Paliga, since ancient sources do not mention any god of the Getae other than Zalmoxis, the Getae were monotheistic.
+According to some scholars, such as Vasile Pârvan, R. Pettazzon, E. Rohde and Sorin Paliga, since ancient sources do not mention any god of the Getae other than Zalmoxis, the Getae were monotheistic.
 However, Herodotus is the only ancient author who explicitly states that the Getae had only one divinity.
 The sending of a messenger to Zalmoxis and the fact that Getae shot arrows towards the sky have prompted some authors to believe Zalmoxis was a sky god, but his journey into a cavern has led others to suggest that he was a chthonic divinity.

 A third group of scholars believe that the Getae, like other Indo-European peoples, were polytheistic.
 They draw on ancient authors such as Diodorus Siculus, who states that the Getae worshipped Hestia as well as Zalmoxis.